bjohnson05/keeplearning/README.md

 There will be group sessions that will be used so you can have group time for your projects.
 These are called "**breakout rooms**" in zoom.
 I will set them up during class sessions.
 This should facilitate you having time for team meetings and so forth.
 It's a rather laborious process, so patience is appreciated.
 If you wish, you can start your own zoom session and do things there.

+I'm still learning some of the features of zoom myself.
+If you find a cool feature you want to share, or if you find/know a faster or more efficient way of doing something, **please don't hesitate to share!!**  We will all appreciate the knowledge and can use that to be more effective learners.

 #### Time Zone Differences
-For students who will be living in different time zones, connecting to the live sessions and office hours may become infeasible (unless you are truly a night denizen and can now live by your true body clock 🌒🌔🌕🌖🌘).
+For students who will be living in/attending from different time zones, connecting to the live sessions and office hours may become infeasible (unless you are truly a night denizen and can now live by your true body clock 🌒🌔🌕🌖🌘)\[cool graphic, Dondi!\].

 If you are in this situation, note that the live sessions will be recorded and posted for viewing.
 Feel free to view those whenever the time is right for you.
+The posting link will be shared, but for now it's TBA.

 For office hours and other direct interactions, the following options are available: